prs-eth/graph-super-resolution/README.md

 ```bash
 python run_train.py --dataset <...> --data-dir <...> --save-dir <...>
 ```
+Hyperparameter defaults are set to the values from the paper.
+Depending on the dataset, you have to adjust the number of epochs (`--num-epochs`) and the scheduler step size (`--lr-step`), see appendix A of the paper.
 You can see all available training options by running
 ```bash
 python run_train.py -h
 ```